Meeting Time: October 18, 2023 at 10:00am MST

 • Default_avatar

-Nolan Williams 11 months ago
+Nolan Williams about 1 year ago

 This is a phenomenal proposal.
 I live in Tempe but frequently work in Phoenix, and have had many clients who live in the area but can't afford a place.
 Many of those people (as well as friends and family who are better off) would love to make the tradeoff of less parking for more space or affordability.
 This proposal is a no brainer.